Reflection-Satisfaction Tradeoff: Investigating Impact of Reflection on Student Engagement with AI-Generated Programming Hints: Introduction

 One promising solution could be reflection-focused interventions.
 Reflective practices encourage students to critically analyze their thinking, problem-solving strategies, and errors, thereby fostering self-awareness and iterative improvement~\citep{zimmerman2002becoming, tankelevitch2024metacognitive, DBLP:journals/iahe/ChoiJPBJW23}.
 These benefits of reflective practices have been well studied and are frequently used as a scaffold to encourage SRL and critical thinking across educational contexts, including environments that provide students with hints.
-Previous research has demonstrated that prompting reflection is specifically effective in addressing students' metacognitive laziness during their interactions with predefined, less personalized hints ~\citep{DBLP:journals/iahe/ChoiJPBJW23,wang2017effects,DavisLinn2000}.
+Previous research has demonstrated that prompting reflection is specifically effective in addressing students' metacognitive laziness during their interactions with predefined, less personalized hints ~\citep{DBLP:journals/iahe/ChoiJPBJW23, gerlich2025ai}.
 When students were prompted to reflect, they seemed to more actively and meaningfully engage with hints; they showed higher self-efficacy, and better immediate and delayed performances~\citep{DBLP:journals/iahe/ChoiJPBJW23, bardach2021power}.
 Compared to simply preventing unproductive learning behaviors, reflection is often a more effective approach because it not only limits undesirable hint use but also fosters active engagement with learning that is likely to develop into long-term learning behaviors~\citep{aleven2006toward, munoz2013inferring}.

 Given these positive impacts of reflection practices, prompting for reflection seemed to be a promising approach to address metacognitive laziness and enhance students' productive engagements with the AI-generated hints.
-However, the specific mechanism of how reflection interacts with AI-generated hints in learning environments remains underexplored~\citep{DBLP:conf/iticse/MargulieuxPRBUL24,DBLP:conf/icer/MarwanWP19,DBLP:conf/sigcse/PrasadS24,DBLP:conf/lats/KumarXLMSWLWRSL24,singh2024bridging}.
+However, limited research has examined the specific mechanisms through which reflection interacts with AI-generated hints in learning environments~\citep{DBLP:conf/iticse/MargulieuxPRBUL24,DBLP:conf/icer/MarwanWP19,DBLP:conf/sigcse/PrasadS24,DBLP:conf/lats/KumarXLMSWLWRSL24,singh2024bridging}.
 Understanding the underlying mechanism is crucial to ensure reflection intervention is effectively implemented alongside AI-generated hints in real-world classrooms.